top of page

 Epidemiology Analyst, The Fenway Institute

-David R. Pletta, MPH is an Epidemiology Analyst at The Fenway Institute at Fenway Health.
-He currently oversees data analysis for the LEGACY Project.
-His research focuses on: (1) sexual and psychiatric health inequities affecting sexual and gender minority (SGM) populations; (2) the epidemiology of sexually transmitted infections and HIV among SGM young adults; and (3) how sociopolitical environments influence the psychiatric health of SGM people.
-David earned his Master of Public Health (MPH) in Epidemiology and Biostatistics from the Boston University School of Public Health.
-He also holds a BS in Cognitive Science and BA in Psychology from the University of California, Santa Cruz.
+David R. Pletta, PhD, MPH is a Research Scientist at the Brown University School of Public Health and a Consultant at The Fenway Institute at Fenway Health.
+He oversees data analysis for the LEGACY Project.
+David’s research focuses on: (1) sexual and psychiatric health inequities affecting sexual and gender minority (SGM) populations; (2) the epidemiology of sexually transmitted infections and HIV among SGM adults; and (3) how social contexts and social support influences the psychiatric health of SGM people.
+David earned a PhD in Population Health Sciences from Harvard University, an MPH in Epidemiology and Biostatistics from the Boston University School of Public Health, and a BS & BA from the University of California, Santa Cruz.

 Photo 6.jpg